 Equality For All

 Everyone should be treated equally under the law.
-Love is love and I’m thrilled the Supreme Court overturned the discriminatory Defense of Marriage Act (DOMA) and returned marriage equality to California in 2013.
+Love is love and I’m thrilled the Supreme Court agrees.
 We should all have the same chance to live up to our given potential.
 Discrimination based on race, creed, color, national origin, religion, gender, sexual orientation, or gender identity simply has no place in modern society, and we must do all we can to stamp it out.

 What I am Doing for You